Suggested links

 Are there non-addictive alternatives to Xanax?

-Yes, there are many alternatives including antidepressants (SSRIs) and anti-anxiety prescriptions such as gabapentin and buspirone.
-A licensed mental health care professional can show you the available options and find the right one for you.
+Yes, there are many alternatives, including antidepressants (SSRIs) and anti-anxiety prescriptions such as gabapentin and buspirone.
+A licensed mental health care professional can show you the available options and help you find the right one for you.

 Is mixing Xanax with alcohol dangerous?

-Yes, incredibly dangerous.
-Both Xanax and alcohol are depressants, meaning they slow everything down from your speech to your heart rate.
-Combining them only exaggerates these effects to a potentially dangerous degree.
+Yes, mixing Xanax with alcohol is incredibly dangerous.
+Both Xanax and alcohol are depressants, meaning they slow everything down, from your speech to your heart rate.
+Combining them exaggerates these effects to a potentially dangerous degree.

 To make matters even worse, Xanax and alcohol are both processed by the same enzymes in your liver, causing both substances to stay in your body even longer—more time for something to go wrong.